antmicro/rowhammer-tester/doc/dram_modules.md

 Supported modules can be found in [litedram/modules.py](https://github.com/enjoy-digital/litedram/blob/master/litedram/modules.py).
 If a module is not listed there, you can add a new definition.

-To make developement more convenient, modules can be added in rowhammer-tester repository directly in file [rowhammer_tester/targets/modules.py](https://github.com/antmicro/rowhammer-tester/blob/master/rowhammer_tester/targets/modules.py).
+To make development more convenient, modules can be added in the rowhammer-tester repository directly in file [rowhammer_tester/targets/modules.py](https://github.com/antmicro/rowhammer-tester/blob/master/rowhammer_tester/targets/modules.py).
 These definitions will be used before definitions in LiteDRAM.

 ```{note}
 After ensuring that the module works correctly, a Pull Request to LiteDRAM should be created to add support for the module.
 ```

 To add a new module definition, use the existing ones as a reference.
 New module class should derive from `SDRAMModule` (or the helper classes, e.g. `DDR4Module`).
-Timing/geometry values for a module have to be obtained from the revelant DRAM module's datasheet.
+Timing/geometry values for a module have to be obtained from the relevant DRAM module's datasheet.
 The timings in classes deriving from `SDRAMModule` are specified in nanoseconds.
 The timing value can also be specified as a 2-element tuple `(ck, ns)`, in which case `ck` is the number of clock cycles and `ns` is the number of nanoseconds (and can be `None`).
 The highest of the resulting timing values will be used.

 ## SPD EEPROM